Firesphere/silverstripe-solr-search/readme.md

 # FAQ

-### Whats with the composer.lock file?

-It's needed for caching in CircleCI

-### Why index from bottom to top?

-More recent items are often more important than old items.
-Therefore, it makes sense to make sure the newer items are in the index, before the old ones.

-This is because a limitation of both PHP and Java, not being able to write to disk fast enough.

 ### What do you mean not fast enough?

 All indexing, as well as the search, require disk space.
 If the disk can not respond fast enough to a write,